Tugdual-G/Pickpeak/README.md

 This is a work in progress.

 ## Usage
-After compilation, you can run the executable with input data :
+After compilation, you can run the executable with input data, example :

     ./pickpeak -infile path/to/input/filename.asc -R 5000 -outfile outdata.json